patrickbwarren/qgis3-survex-import/README.md

 If the `.3d` file does not contain CS metadata then the input filter fall backs onto a CRS selector dialog.

+Note that currently some options permissible by survex, such as specifying the CRS by an ESRI number, are not handled here.
+For the time being, the workaround is to identify what co-ordinate system these are in QGIS language, then use the CRS selector dialog on loading to set the layer(s) CRS appropriately, if necessary creating a custom CRS beforehand, as described next.

 #### Custom CRS

 In some cases it may be helpful to create beforehand a user-defined